nioo-knaw/epiGBS2/README.md

 - Dry-run:
 	- `snakemake -n --use-conda`
 - Run the pipeline:
-	`snakemake -j <threads> -p --use-conda` Replace <threads> by number of CPU's to use on your server, e.g. 12
+	`snakemake -j <threads> -p --use-conda` Replace <threads> by number of CPU's to use on your server, e.g. `snakemake -j 12 -p --use-conda`

 ## Explanation of files in the output directory

 It follows a description of all output files.
 Files that are important for downstream analysis are highlighted in bold.
 Files or Directories in italics are specific for the de-novo and reference branch respectively.

 -  __report.html__: A report summarizing all stats from the epiGBS analysis.
-Absolutely crucial to determine, whether your analysis run successfully or not.
+Absolutely crucial to determine, whether your analysis ran successfully or not.
 However, this file gives only a first impression and further analysis is necessary to confirm the quality of your analysis.
 - __multiQC_report.html__: A report summarizing QC stats for the input data.
 Can be opened in any webbrowser.
 This file can be very large.
-Hide parts of the files to make loading easier.
+Hide parts of the files to make loading easier, e.g. filter out all files containing "rem"
 - output_demultiplex:
 	- barcode_stacks.tsv: barcode file converted to the required stacks format
 	- clone: Directory containing read files from which PCR duplicates were removed